Minding the Gap: Release

-The film premiered at the 2018 Sundance Film Festival and received the U.S. Documentary Special Jury Award for Breakthrough Filmmaking.
-In June 2018, Hulu acquired the distribution rights, and it was released theatrically and on Hulu on August 17, 2018.
+Minding the Gap premiered at the 2018 Sundance Film Festival, where it received the U.S. Documentary Special Jury Award for Breakthrough Filmmaking.
+In June 2018, Hulu acquired its distribution rights, and the film was released theatrically and on Hulu on August 17, 2018.
 It aired on PBS on February 18, 2019, as part of the network's POV series.

-In 2021, a special edition of Minding the Gap was released by The Criterion Collection.
+In 2021, the film was released on DVD and Blu-ray by The Criterion Collection.

 Reception

+On the review aggregator website Rotten Tomatoes, 100% of 128 critics' reviews of the film are positive, with an average rating of 8.7/10; the site's "critics consensus" reads: "Minding the Gap draws on more than a decade of documentary footage to assemble a poignant picture of young American lives that resonates far beyond its onscreen subjects."
+On Metacritic, the film has a weighted average score of 89 out of 100, indicating "universal acclaim".